3Crowd/node_prop/README.md

 The Node primative represents an atom within the graph, essentially a particular instance of a PropertySet.

+#### The Property
+The Property is essentially a key-value pair with metadata.
+It is named, and is also namespaced.
+Property names must be unique within their namespace.

+#### The PropertyNamespace
+The PropertyNamespace is a collection of named key-value pairs.
+The PropertyNamespace enforces unique name constraints within the namespace.

 #### The PropertySet
 The PropertySet represents a collection of key-value pairs which describe the particular properties ascribed to a node or set of